How to Make Homemade Teriyaki Sauce – a simple, easy teriyaki sauce recipe that is perfect for salmon or chicken!

 How to Make Homemade Teriyaki Sauce – never buy store-bought teriyaki sauce again!
 A simple and delicious homemade teriyaki sauce tutorial!

 - 1 cup of water

-- 1 Teaspoon sesame oil
+- 1 teaspoon sesame oil

-- 4 Tablespoons brown sugar
+- 4 tablespoons brown sugar (or coconut sugar)

-- ½ cup soy sauce
+- 1/2 cup soy sauce (or coconut aminos)

-- 1 Teaspoon honey
+- 1 teaspoon honey

-- ¼ cup cold water
+- Slurry: 2 tablespoon cornstarch + 1/4 cup cold water

-- Add slurry to saucepan.
+- Add slurry to saucepan; whisk to combine.

 - Remove when it reaches your desired thickness – remember it will thicken more as it cools slightly.